raven0230/ctf-write-ups-2017/ITI-CTF 2017/Practice Game/Blue-Monday/README.md

 ![hexdump](blue_monday_hexdump.png)

-There are quite a number of "d.\." in this file.
+There are quite a number of "d./." in this file.
-We try to combine characters right after "d.\.".
+We try to combine characters right after "d./.".
 The first few character give us "IceCTF{" which is the format of a flag.

-We combine all character right after "d.\." and get the flag.
+We combine all character right after "d./." and get the flag.
 ```
 [root@localhost pra]# strings -a -eS blue_monday | cut -d $'\x80' -f 2 | tr '\n' '\0'
 MThd▒MTrkIceCTF{HAck1n9_mU5Ic_W17h_mID15_L3t5_H4vE_a_r4v3}▒h▒/